baibhav-pixel/Library-With-SpringBoot/README.md

 Upon returning the Book the system checks for fine if any.

 Skills: MySQL, Java 8, SpringBoot, Hibernate, JPA, Maven, OOP

+If you get an error like 'Error creating bean with name 'entityManagerFactory'" then check:
+1. Application.properties file
+2. Check whether MySQL is running via cmd prompt